AngleSharp/AngleSharp/docs/tutorials/01-API.md

 There are multiple DOM elements that could be implemented in a more specialized and useful way.
 A crucial element is the `IWindow` implementation.
 It is not directly required, since all DOM interaction involves the `IDocument`, which is not dependent on the `IWindow`.
 However, especially in scripting environments, the `IWindow` instance fulfills a quite important role.

 For more advanced scenarios, like rendering, a custom implementation of the `IWindow` interface seems important.
-Therefore the given service gives users the ability to register a custom `IWindow` creator.
+Therefore, the given service gives users the ability to register a custom `IWindow` creator.
 Note, that at the moment such a custom creator would be required to inherit at least from `EventTarget` (which implements `IEventTarget`).
 In the future this requirement will hopefully be omitted.

 ### ILoader